HypothesisWorks/hypothesis/hypothesis-ruby/README.markdown

       values.delete_at(values.index(to_remove))

-      # Will fail if the value ws duplicated in the list.
+      # Will fail if the value was duplicated in the list.
       expect(values.include?(to_remove)).to be false

     end